Booker-M/NFA-and-DFA-Sim/README.md

 # Finite State Automata
 ## By Booker Martin

-In addition to adding expanding the DFA simulator done together in CMSI 385, I have created an **NFA simulator** and two useful functions:
+In addition to expanding the DFA simulator done together in CMSI 385, I have created an **NFA simulator** and two useful functions:
 1. **NFA to DFA**
 2. **DFA Minimizer**